arab-meet/2.ROS-Basics-Workshop/ROS-Services-and-Actions/ros_server_and_action.md

 ROS has two command-line tools to work with services, **`rossrv`** and **`rosservice`** .

-With rossrv , we can see information about the services' data structure, and it has the exact same usage as rosmsg .
+With rossrv , we can see information about the services data structure, and it has the exact same usage as rosmsg .
 With rosservice , we can list and query services.
 The commands supported are as follows: